 Milana Meytes received her Masters of Arts from New York University in Humanities and Social Thought from the Center for Experimental Humanities in 2017.

 After graduate school she became a lead Essay Writing Instructor and Curriculum Developer at Writopia Lab, a NYC based non-profit organization that offers writing workshops to kids ages 5-18.

-She has taught creative, composition and memoir writing workshops in NYC private and public schools for two years.
+She has taught creative, composition and memoir writing workshops in NYC private and public schools.

 In 2019-2020 she received the Fulbright Fellowship to be an English Teaching Assistant at the University of Novi Sad, Faculty of Philosophy, Serbia.

-She is a published writer and educator that can offer English language editing, writing and admissions consultancy services as well as English language conversation sessions.
+She is a published writer and educator that can offer English language editing, writing and admissions consultancy services, creative consulting, content writing as well as English language conversation sessions.

 Milana is a conceptual and creative thinker with an endless curiosity and desire to create.
 Milana has been an educator in public and private schools, a university foreign lecturer, and an ESL teacher to adults and youth.
 She has led professional development for teachers in NYC and Serbia and managed an Essay Writing Program at an NYC nonprofit.
 She was directing the Essay Writing Program at an educational start-up and founded an Essay Conference for NYC youth.
 She is a writer at heart and loves to write creative non-fiction, memoir, and poetry about her travels, growing up in NYC, and exploring the meaning of 'home' after the collapse of the USSR and her family's immigration.
 Her academic work focuses on emigre writers, diasporas, and post-communist societies.